-This report replaces the results of GAM Run 17-017 (Jones, 2017).
-Values may differ from the previous report as a result of routine updates to the spatial grid file used to define county, groundwater conservation district, and aquifer boundaries, which can impact the calculated water budget values.
+This report replaces the results of GAM Run 17-022 (Jones, 2017).
+Values may differ from the previous report as a result of routine updates to the model grid file used to define county, groundwater conservation district, and aquifer boundaries, which can impact the calculated water budget values.
 Additionally, the approach used for analyzing model results is reviewed during each update and may have been refined to more accurately delineate groundwater flows.
-Table 1 summarizes the groundwater availability model data required by statute.
-Figure 1 shows the area of the respective models from which the values in Table 1 were extracted.
-Figure 2 provides a generalized diagram of the groundwater flow components provided in Table 1.
-If, after review of the figures, the Terrell County Groundwater Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.
+Tables 1, 2, and 3 summarize the groundwater availability model data required by statute.
+Figures 1, 3, and 5 show the area of the respective models from which the values in Table 1, 2, and 3 were extracted.
+Figures 2, 4, and 6 provide a generalized diagram of the groundwater flow components provided in Table 1, 2, and 3.
+If, after review of the figures, the Crockett County Groundwater Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.